FredRCP/drinkmaster/README.md

-# 🍸 BarIQ - Professional Cocktail Discovery PWA
+# 🍸 DrinkMaster - Professional Cocktail Discovery PWA

 A sophisticated, professional-grade Progressive Web App for discovering cocktails based on your available ingredients, built with modern web technologies and designed for elegance.